docknetwork/crypto/vb_accumulator/README.md

   These are essentially proofs of knowledge of a weak-BB signature
 - an alternate and more efficient protocol of zero knowledge proof of membership and non-membership based on a more efficient protocol for proving knowledge of a weak-BB signature.
 This isn't described in the paper.
-- keyed verification proofs of membership and non-membership where the verifier knows the secret key
+- keyed verification proofs of membership and non-membership where the verifier knows the secret key.
+Such accumulator don't need pairings

 Allows
 - single and batch updates (additions, removals or both) to the accumulators.